rfabre/uno/doc/articles/getting-started/wizard/startup.md

 - **Default**
     The default Project also consists of the above platforms: Windows, Android, iOS, macOS, GTK, and WASM, however, this template is preselected with additional features and pre-installed packages to help save even more saving you from typing redundant boilerplate code.
     This includes a backend ASP.NET Core server app which you can use to write your server API endpoints and is also used to host the WASM app.
     It also includes a project with Uno.UITest preinstalled.
-This package includes important UI testing features of which you can learn [here](xref:Uno.UITest.GetStarted).
+This package includes important UI testing features, which you can learn about [here](xref:Uno.UITest.GetStarted).

     In addition, it includes baked-in support provided by Uno.Extensions.
 Uno Extensions extends [Microsoft.Extensions.*](https://learn.microsoft.com/en-us/dotnet/standard/runtime-libraries-overview#extensions-to-the-runtime-libraries) by making sure it runs smoothly on all platforms and adding additional features and utils.

-    This template is generated with Uno Platform's flagship products pre-installed, these include Extensions, and Toolkit.
+    This template is generated with Uno Platform's flagship products pre-installed, these include Extensions and Toolkit.
-    The topics are briefly explained in this list, but are further explained in depth further down in this page.
+    The topics are briefly explained in this list but are further explained in depth further down on this page.
 Feel free to click the titles to scroll down to that topic.

     - [Configuration](#configuration)
         This extension provides a way to load application configuration data from and to various sources using the [Options Pattern](https://learn.microsoft.com/en-us/dotnet/core/extensions/options).